About our Network Association

 Every year at an Annual General Assembly, Europeana Network Association members elect a governing body of 36 representatives to form the Members Council.

 Together with the Europeana Foundation and its Governing Board, the Members Council decides how Europeana will promote and support digital cultural heritage and what its yearly business plan should include.
-The Members Council also supervises the Network's Working Groups and Task Forces, which are set up to support the development of the business plan and address ongoing activities and challenges affecting the digital heritage field.
+The Members Council also supervises the Network's special interest communities, Working Groups and Task Forces, which are set up to support the development of the business plan and address ongoing activities and challenges affecting the Association members, and the digital heritage field.